 Located on the Gold Coast, The Southport School is an independent Anglican day and boarding school for boys.
 They were operating with a wireless network that was struggling to cope with the demands of a growing student population and increasing use of BYOD devices.

 The school partnered with Data#3 to design, configure and deploy a next-generation wireless network solution using Aruba ClearPass and Palo Alto Networks security platform.
-Students, teachers, staff and guests can now enjoy wireless experience across the school, with significantly improved access, performance, coverage and user experience.
+Four years on we revisited The Southport School to understand if their investment in wireless networking and security paid off.

 IT departments in the education sector have long faced a familiar set of challenges when planning, deploying and maintaining campus networks: tight budgets, a lack of skilled resources, lengthy approval processes, and rapidly evolving technology requirements.
 But as schools and universities move swiftly to adopt digital-first education models, a new generation of challenges has emerged.